axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

       .. tip:: Highly recommend to copy the ``PortalTasks`` HTMLDialog in PortalTemplate and change the copied one's view.

-   -  Use Axon.ivy Override to override the ``OpenPortalTasks``  callable.
+   -  Use Axon Ivy Override to override the ``OpenPortalTasks``  callable.
 The original implementation of this callable is calling  ``PortalTasks`` , change it to call the customized Page introduced in the step above.
 The signature of this callable is u ``seView(TaskView)`` and customized page must receive this  ``TaskView``  instance, put in the